andreasbm/router-slot/blueprint.md

   // If guard returns false, the navigation is not allowed guards?: Guard[];

-  // Whether the match is fuzzy (eg. "name" would not only match "name" or "name/" but also "nameasdpokasf") fuzzy?: boolean;
+  // Whether the match is fuzzy (eg. "name" would not only match "name" or "name/" but also "path/to/name") fuzzy?: boolean;
 }
 ```